 So that’s the good news.
 The bad news?
 Most “regular” people haven’t gotten the memo yet.
 The old school models of detachment and letting go still run deep in our pop culture and our societal expectations.
 Hence the insensitive comments from people telling you that you need to “move on” or “find closure”.
 As a grief blogger, I have to believe that if we just keep talking about this, eventually society at large will catch up!

 Need some more inspiration on the many ways you can continue bonds with your loved one?
-Keep an eye out for an upcoming post on that very topic.
-Subscribe so you don’t miss it.
+Check out this post on 16 ways to continue bonds with your loved one.